ABOUT THE CONFERENCE

-The agency consists of, and is governed by Elected District Attorneys and has a staff in Raleigh to carry out their goals and objectives.
-Primary responsibilities of the Conference include, but are not limited to the following:
+The agency consists of and is governed by the forty-two District Attorneys and has a staff in Raleigh and regionally to carry out its goals and objectives.

 Executive Development